 Composition and audio © Alexander Massey 20 May 2014

-Many years ago, someone commented to me that I didn’t always say ‘thank you’ when it might have been appropriate.
+Many years ago, a good friend commented to me that I didn’t always say ‘thank you’ when it might have been appropriate.
 I was shocked, and embarrassed.
 I was convinced I was grateful.
 But, for some reason, I didn’t necessarily voice or show my gratitude.
 And that, understandably, didn’t go down well.
 Over the years, I have tried to be more aware, and to do something about this.
 And it’s made a difference, not just to others, but also to me.
 I think – at least, I hope – I have become more grateful, and more aware and respectful of the positive difference that other people make to my life.
-And I am grateful to that person who all those years ago switched me on to this.
+And I am grateful to that friend who all those years ago switched me on to this.

 How does this idea of gratitude fit with day 7 of counting the omer, and the quality of malchut in chesed (sovereignty in lovingkindness)?
 This article presents 5 thankfulness practices (including a chant) in response to that question.